 This bill would repeal sections of the Virginia Code mandating that institutions of higher education report the immigration status of their students in certain cases.

 I have been working with the Attorney General and his office to create a Civil Rights Division with the authority to investigate civil rights abuses across the Commonwealth.
-The bill language has not yet been finalized—but will be available soon!

 Making It Easier to Vote